Derealization Is Just Anxiety: How to Permanently Recover

-What Is Derealisation?
+What Is Derealization?

-Many people who suffer from some form of anxiety (generalised anxiety or panic disorder) develop dissociative symptoms.
-These include feelings of unreality that we refer to as "derealisation", which cause the sufferer to feel as if they are in a completely dreamlike state, surrounded by an unfamiliar world in which they can no longer find any form of solace.
+Many people who suffer from some form of anxiety (generalized anxiety or panic disorder) develop dissociative symptoms.
+These include feelings of unreality that we refer to as "derealization", which cause the sufferer to feel as if they are in a completely dreamlike state, surrounded by an unfamiliar world in which they can no longer find any form of solace.
 This symptom is so scary and different to the normal, sober state that it can cause one to worry that they are developing schizophrenia or psychosis, and about to "lose control" of their mind.

-After all, derealisation feels psychedelic by nature, and when it hits, it is nearly impossible to believe that it is just an illusion created by anxiety and not something much, much more severe that will eventually render you unable to function.
+After all, derealization feels psychedelic by nature, and when it hits, it is nearly impossible to believe that it is just an illusion created by anxiety and not something much, much more severe that will eventually render you unable to function.
 However, I am writing this hub to promise you that, in your current state of extreme vulnerability and fear, that this is not the case.

 You can snap out of this trance, and see reality as you once saw it again.
 I have experienced prolonged bouts of this symptom, created by a combination of severe anxiety and a propensity to hyperfocus and obsess (OCD tendencies).
 In terms of coping mechanisms, I am now very aware of what works and what doesn't work.
 I will address all the myths about derealisation and share the techniques that helped me overcome this terrifying symptom.